If you’re learning how to write an insurance blog, you need to read and embrace these 10 tips.

 What problem are you helping your readers solve?

-Many of us mistakenly believe that more is better; that writing for broader target audiences will get more results.
+Many of us mistakenly believe that more is better; that writing for broader target audiences will get more results like a generic articles about the various types of insurance.
 Define a subject your readers care about and then dig deep to bring it to life.

 I like to think of this in terms of hunting.